vsaravind007/personal-blog/blog/content/posts/Apple-Haptic-Trailer-How-It-Works.md

 - swift
 ---

 Apple recently released a new promotional trailer of their upcoming F1 movie, they're calling it the "Haptic Trailer".
-As the name suggest, the trailer incorporates Haptic feedback based on the scene and sounds.
+As the name suggests, the trailer incorporates Haptic feedback based on the scene and sounds.
 It is a novel experiment on user engagement when it comes to video consumption.
-Haptic feedback isn't a new concept in the world of entertainment, gaming console contollers like Sony DualShock and XBox Controllers have been rocking these since the last few decades.
+Haptic feedback isn't a new concept in the world of entertainment, gaming console controllers like Sony DualShock and XBox Controllers have been rocking these since the last few decades.

 ![Cover Image](/assets/images/haptic-video/haptic-video-cover.jpg)

-There have been such experiements related to video in the past but Apple's newest implementation is surely going to be a taken a storm, Apple simply outshines the competition with their "ecosystem" and if anyone can make this concept popular, its going to be Apple!
+There have been such experiments related to video in the past but Apple's newest implementation is surely going to be a taken a storm, Apple simply outshines the competition with their "ecosystem" and if anyone can make this concept popular, its going to be Apple!

 ## What Is It?